-The City is working with The Kick & Push Festival to provide our popular Theatre Camp.
+The City is working with Theatre Kingston and The Kick & Push Festival to provide our popular Theatre Camp.
 Let us bring out the inner performer in your child.
 We provide a quality drama camp experience covering all aspects of live theatre – both in front of and behind the curtain.
 At the end of each session participants will perform in front of a live audience of family and friends.
 Includes occasional swims at the Artillery Park Aquatic Centre (approximately twice a week), daily active sessions and much more!
 View the Theatre Camp info sheet.

 Sports of All Sorts Camp

 With so many sports out there, who can choose?
 Sample a variety of sports and activities this summer in a fun, inclusive environment.
 Activities vary week to week and may include: swimming, tennis, baseball, soccer, golf, volleyball, capture the flag, floor hockey, martial arts, skateboarding, sports demos and much more.
 A popular camp for the sport enthusiast.
 View the Sport of All Sorts info sheet.

 Walls & Waves Camp

 Mornings on the walls of the Boiler Room Climbing Gym, afternoons at the Tomlinson Aqua Park or outdoor activities and special events.
 Campers will challenge themselves as they scale the walls at the climbing gym, then walk to the Memorial Centre to cool off with a splash at the pool.
 Designed for beginners and those with advanced skill levels.
 Equipment is provided.